 Instant Pot Chicken Quarters are a quick and convenient way to enjoy a classic dish with juicy, tender results.
-The pressure cooker helps infuse the chicken with deep flavors while maintaining its natural tenderness.
+Inspired by my Instant Pot Chicken Drumsticks, the pressure cooker helps infuse the chicken with deep flavors while maintaining its natural tenderness.

 We love chicken quarters around here because they're cheap and versatile.
 For these chicken quarters, I took my seasoning rub from my beer butt chicken recipe and rubbed it onto the quarters so that they'd be flavorful and awesome.